Agawam-IT/tech.agawamed.org/_posts/2020-02-18-Manually_Update_Chromebook.md

 ---
 Posted by Edward Jacques on February 18, 2020

+### Symptoms

+The chromebook does not seem to be "behaving" correctly.

+### Possible Cause

 With regular use, Chromebooks require very little maintenance.
-However, if a device has been offline for an extended period of time (either physically powered off or disconnected from the network) it may no longer autoupdate.
-On those rare occasions, you may find that the chromebook does not behave correctly.
+However, if a device has been offline for an extended period of time (either physically powered off or disconnected from the network) it may no longer autoupdate and behave erratically.

 Thankfully, if this is the case, solving the problem is often as simple as running a manual ChromeOS update.

-### Running a Manual ChromeOS Update
+### Possible Resolution - Running a Manual ChromeOS Update

 Any agawamed.org user can do this!